Colgate University, a top-ranked liberal arts college, is seeking a

 resource in decision-making while maintaining respect for the

 security of private or confidential information.
+Responsible for

-of Advancement colleagues, University administrators, faculty and
+colleagues, University administrators, faculty and staff to

-staff to professionally address both opportunities and
+professionally address both opportunities and concerns.

 Professional Experience/ Qualifications